jkeener/vue-portfolio/README.md

 This project was created with two ideas in mind: Learn vue.js and create an easy to use portfolio site that artists could use.
 I saw a lot of my artist friends hard terrible sites and I wanted to help them out.

-A live demo is availible here: [vue-portfolio](http://jameskeener.net/vue-portfolio/)
+A live demo is available here: [vue-portfolio](http://jameskeener.net/vue-portfolio/)
 ## Installation

 Make sure you have [Nodejs](https://nodejs.org/en/) installed